RascalSoftware/RAT-Docs/source/tutorial/introduction.rst

    Lipid Monolayer alongside with slab model parameters used in reflectivity calculations.
 Air/substrate case.

 We are going to analyse our monolayer data using a standard `slab model <https://www.reflectometry.org/learn/3_reflectometry_slab_models/the_slab_model.html>`_.
-In this model, we approximate our experimental model as a series of layers with a known thickness, roughness and hydration which affects SLD.
+In this model, we approximate our experimental model as a series of layers with a known thickness, roughness, SLD and hydration which modifies SLD.
 The way that this is represented in the RAT model definition is by a list of **Parameter** objects which represent a given quantity (such as a thickness or hydration or SLD directly), and then a list of **Layer** objects which group together these parameters to describe each layer.
 (See :numref:`LipidMonolayerWithPar` above) Layers are then grouped together in a **Contrast** object which describes the slab model and matches it up to the experimental data to which the model will be compared.
 In this project we have two contrasts representing